 What is RNA Polymerase? is rna polymerase a protein?
 The RNA polymerases or RNA-polymerized Proteins (RNAP) (or) RNA Pol are a group of proteins with character enzyme capable of forming ribonucleotides to synthesize RNA from a sequence of DNA that serves as a pattern or mould.

-The RNA polymerase involved in the synthesis of messenger RNA or DNA transcription.
+The RNA pol involved in the synthesis of messenger RNA or DNA transcription.
 RNA polymerase is the enzyme known soluble larger as measured about 100 Å in diameter and is visible in electron micrographs, which notes attached to the promoter DNA.

 RNA Polymerase Definition

 RNA Polymerase definition is the synthesis of RNA from a DNA template is called Transcription and is catalyzed by the enzyme RNA polymerase.
 The enzyme catalyzes the initiation and elongation of RNA chains.
-RNA Polymerase is also called “DNA dependent RNA Polymerase“.
+RNA Pol is also called “DNA dependent RNA Polymerase“.